flimflam-austin/hugo-cms-test/content/quick_reads/20200708-electoral-college/index.md

       * Electoral College members pledge to vote for the candidates that win the popular vote in your state.

       * The Electoral College has 538 electors.
-It takes **270 to win the presidency**.
+It takes**270 to win the presidency**.
 If there’s a tie, the House of Representatives decides winner.
     _key: 29c9485aa81b
   - order: 2
+    useCheckmark: false
     body: "## Origins & Evolution\n\n* Deciding how America would vote for pres. & vice pres. was tough for the U.S. founders who considered many options – some wanted Congress to decide, some wanted a popular vote.
-The **compromise**:\_the Electoral College at the 1787 Constitutional Convention.\n* The **only** constitutional requirement – electors can’t serve in federal gov’t.\n* **Did You Know?** Until 1804, electors only voted for pres. and runner-up got VP."
+The**compromise**:\_the Electoral College at the 1787 Constitutional Convention.\n* The**only** constitutional requirement – electors can’t serve in federal gov’t.\n* **Did You Know?** Until 1804, electors only voted for pres. and runner-up got VP."
     _key: 31809afa55d9
   - order: 3
+    useCheckmark: false
     body: >-
       ## Electoral College Today